-(a) Upon creating a new advisory committee, agencies should announce the committee's mission in the Federal Register and/or on the agencies' website and invite public nominations for potential committee members.
-Agencies may solicit nominations from the general public, from expert communities with experience in the subject matter of the committee's assignment, and/or from groups especially likely to be affected by the committee's work.
+11. Upon creating a new advisory committee, agencies should announce the committee's mission in the Federal Register and/or on the agencies' website and invite nominations for potential committee members, from the public, from expert communities with experience in the subject matter of the committee's assignment, and/or from groups especially likely to be affected by the committee's work.